Ohio Court Records

 All record requests attract duplicating fees and may include research, certification, and exemplification fees.

-How To Put Money On Jail Inmates Book In Ohio?
+How to Put Money on Inmates' Books In Ohio?

 Deposits into an inmate’s account by phone are made by calling the toll free line 1–888–988–4PMT (4768).
 Ensure to provide the reference site ID 86 when prompted.
 Phone-in deposits are logged using a credit or debit card, and a service fee is charged per transaction.